-The research was undertaken at Livestock Research Centre of SVPUAT, Meerut, Uttar Pradesh, India.
+The research was undertaken at the Livestock Research Centre of SVPUAT, Meerut, Uttar Pradesh, India.
 A total of twenty-eight Jamunapari goat kids aged between three and nine months, with an average body weight of 10.57 ± 0.07 kg, were used in a 120-day feeding trial.
 Following the recording of initial body weights, the animals were randomly assigned to four dietary treatment groups in a completely randomized design, with seven animals included in each group.
-All kids kept apart in well-ventilated pens and provided with free access to clean drinking water during the trial periods.
-The NRC’s (2001) suggested nutritional requirements were followed while creating the experimental diets (Table 1.).
+All kids were kept apart in well-ventilated pens and provided with free access to clean drinking water during the trial periods.
+The NRC’s (2001) suggested nutritional requirements were followed while creating the experimental diets (Table 1).
 Every day, a total mixed ration (TMR) comprising concentrate mixture, green fodder, and straw in a 50:30:20 ratio was made and fed to all groups as the basal diet.
 All experimental groups received the basal diet throughout the study period.
-The control group received no additives, whereas T1 animals were supplemented with Berberine at 500 mg/kg DM and T2 animals received Selenium Yeast at 3 mg/kg DM.
+The control group received no additives, whereas T1 animals were supplemented with Berberine at 500 mg/kg DM, and T2 animals received Selenium Yeast at 3 mg/kg DM.
 The T3 group received a combined dietary supplementation of Berberine (500 mg/kg DM) and Selenium Yeast (3 mg/kg DM).
-All experimental kids was dewormed using Albomar® (Vibrac, Mumbai, India) prior to the start of the feeding trial.
+All experimental kids were dewormed using Albomar® (Vibrac, Mumbai, India) before the start of the feeding trial.

 Table 1.
-Components and makeup of the diet provided over the period of 120- day
+Components and makeup of the diet provided over the period of 120 days